Private Student Loan Lenders to Consider in 2019

 Borrowers who use College Ave's private student loans have the benefit of a simple application process, as well as the ability to configure repayment plans that fit their specific needs.
-Also, College Ave does not impose any application fees, nor a penalty for early payment.
+Also, College Ave does not impose any application fees, nor a penalty for early repayment.
 Co-signers are allowed on College Ave's offerings should a borrower not qualify on his or her own.
 Borrowers who sign up for automatic repayment also receive a 0.25% interest rate discount.

 College Ave Student Loans lets their borrowers decide among 4 repayment plans while still in school—full principal and interest, interest only, flat, or deferred.

 In addition, College Ave allows its borrowers to choose among 8, 10, 12, and 15 year repayment terms.
 A shorter term means higher monthly payments but a lower interest rate—meaning you will pay less over the life of your loan.
 A longer term will allow for lower monthly payments but a higher interest rate.
 Payments may be more manageable, but you will pay more in the long run.